By Phyllis Richardson

 Some chronicles are inevitably more interesting than others (your favourites are likely to be determined by your taste in reading), and I found myself skimming over certain architectural details.
 There are, however, fascinating descriptions of Groby Hall, the inspiration behind Ford Madox Ford’s Parade’s End; Menabilly, Daphne du Maurier’s beloved home, on which Manderley from Rebecca was based; and the numerous settings used by Agatha Christie in her popular crime fiction novels.
 In fact, there is plenty here to interest most, if not all, lovers of literature.

-Houses of Fiction can be perused at leisure or read in several sittings.
+Houses of Fiction can be swallowed whole or read in several sittings.
 Either way, it is entertaining, often witty and well worth your time.

 NB This book was funded directly by readers through the website Unbound.